arashadbm/arashadbm-site/content/post/uwp-lists-tips.md

 [here] (https://docs.microsoft.com/en-us/windows/uwp/data-binding/data-binding-in-depth) .

 ### Use XPhase
-Now that you use x:Bind, you can use x:Phase to incrementaly load items while user is scrolling  inside ListView/GridView, it gives the user the feeling of responsiveness if he is fasting fast as the loading won't be completed of items that went out of viewport.
+Now that you use x:Bind, you can use x:Phase to incrementaly load items while user is scrolling  inside ListView/GridView, it gives the user the feeling of responsiveness if he is scrolling fast as the loading won't be completed of items that went out of viewport.

 A quote from Microsoft [documentation] (https://docs.microsoft.com/en-us/windows/uwp/xaml-platform/x-phase-attribute):